Skip to main content

 2Session grants (interactive approvals)No (in-memory)

-3Project local (.cognition/config.local.json)No (gitignored)
+3Project local (.devin/config.local.json)No (gitignored)

-4Project (.cognition/config.json)Yes (committed)
+4Project (.devin/config.json)Yes (committed)

-5 (lowest)User (~/.config/cognition/config.json)No (personal)
+5 (lowest)User (~/.config/devin/config.json; %APPDATA%\devin\config.json on Windows)No (personal)

 Organization-level settings cannot be overridden by project or user config.
 See Configuration Precedence for full details on how merging works.